gary-jipp/lighthouse-react-w07d01/README.md

   - can even make markup a variable

 ##  Create a React app
   - create-react app.
-Often you'll see it called "CRA" (yeah I know!)
+Often you'll see it called "CRA"
   - npx, what is that?
   - Start the default CRA-generated application.
   - look at the files ic created for us